-Formerly known as the scientific method, the science and engineering practices4 describe a robust process for how scientists investigate and build models and theories of the natural world or how engineers design and build systems.
-They Rather than a linear process from hypothesis to conclusion, these practices reflect science and engineering as they are practiced and experienced.
+Moving past the linear "the scientific method," the science and engineering practices describe a robust process for how scientists investigate and build models and theories of the natural world or how engineers design and build systems.
+Rather than a linear process from hypothesis to conclusion, these practices reflect science and engineering as they are practiced and experienced.
 As students conduct investigations, they engage in multiple practices as they gather information to solve problems, answer their questions, reason about how the data provide evidence to support their understanding, and then communicate their understanding of phenomena.
-Student investigations may be observational, experimental, use models or simulations, or use data from other sources.
+Student investigations may be observational, be experimental, use models or simulations, or use data from other sources.
 These eight practices identified in A Framework for K-12 Science Education are critical components of scientific literacy, not instructional strategies: